-The best massage chairs of 2023– or the best massage chair pad can help when it feels like the weight of the world's on your shoulders.
+The best massage chairs or the best massage chair pad can help when it feels like the weight of the world's on your shoulders.
 While the actual, measurable health benefits of massage chairs and pads are questionable – we've dug into it further, with help from an osteopath, in our are massage chairs good for you? article – it's impossible to deny that a massage can ease away aches and pains, melt away tension, help you sleep, and generally make you feel better.

 While massage can be expensive, potentially with the added fun of worrying that you may have gone to the wrong kind of massage parlour, one of the best massage chairs or pads can give you a full back massage wherever and whenever you want.
 You also won't have to get undressed in front of a stranger, and they're also pretty portable.
 If you need something even more portable, head to our general best massager article, or start from the toes up with one of the best foot massagers.

 This guide is focused on the best massage chairs (actual chairs with with massaging capabilities built in) and includes the best massage chair pads, which are designed to be attached to a chair you already own.
 Find our top picks for the best massage chairs and our buying tips below.